 See point 7: not the What but the How is often the problem.
 There is a graveyard with plans that are not or half-heartedly implemented.
 HR must be the king of fast and successful implementation.

 Question 8: Is your HR good at implementing major projects?

 9. HR dares to innovate

-Many organizations want to copy other organizations.
-The benchmark thinking preached by many consulting organizations has done no good.
+Many organisations want to copy other organisations.
+The benchmark thinking preached by many consulting organisations has done no good.
 Why would you want to do what others do?
 Why would you not want to be an innovator and front-runner?
 HR can take the lead, especially because many of the current HR practices need to be renewed.

 Question 9: Does your HR team dare to innovate?

 The network of HR can work as an accelerator.
 If HR has quick access to partners with unique knowledge, HR can quickly implement creative and innovative solutions.
 HR as a spider in the network of change agents and key employees of the organisation, can quickly sense if changes can count on sufficient support.
 If the CHRO has a good network, she is able to build a strong HR team.